bjornharrtell/jsts/foss4g/2016/jsts.md

 Note:
 To be able to do AST to AST transformation I would also need an AST representation of Java.
 First I found Javaparser which is a very nice AST parser for Java, but after some experimentation I realized it missed type binding information which is needed to determine details about a identifier.

-So I looked for alternatives and realized there must be both an AST parser and statical analysis in the Eclipse IDE used to provide code completion and syntax checking.
+So I looked for alternatives and realized there must be both an AST parser and type binding analysis in the Eclipse IDE used to provide code completion and syntax checking.

 The result was java2estree, a tool I wrote to translate Java into ESTree JSON in which I used Eclipse JDT.
 To serialize ESTree into JSON I used the Java library Jackson.
 I also have to mention that java2estree is written in Scala which is probably my favorite language.